espocrm/documentation/docs/administration/bpm-activities.md

 ## Task

-Task can execute different actions.
+A task can execute different actions.
 Available actions are listed bellow.

-The list of actions available for a task is almost the same as for the Workflows tool.
+The BPM task utilizes Workflow tool actions, the list of actions availableis almost the same.
 See more details about [workflow actions](workflows.md#actions).

 ### Actions